Check if you can chop, prune or trim a tree on council property

 Tirohia mēnā ka āhei tō turaki, kokoti, āta kutikuti noa i ngā rākau kei runga whenua kaunihera

-Council-owned property includes libraries, community centres and halls, and car parks at community facilities.
+Council-owned property includes reserves, libraries, community centres and halls, and car parks at community facilities.

 How to check if a tree is growing on public land

 GeoMaps to check if the property or land is owned by council.

 Approval to prune, remove or work around a public tree